 Back at Stirling’s office, William reports the article is going to press tonight and the serialization will begin in the morning while making sure to mention that he sang Stirling’s praises (to Stirling’s delight).
 William then asks Stirling about his promotion, but Stirling has promoted someone else who had served in the army despite being in the division for only a few months.
 Unsurprisingly, William’s not exactly cheerful to hear this.
 Props to Nick Dunn and his effortless ability to make his character so repulsive.

 This week’s mystery offered a captivating case and managed to showcase that Eliza and William can get along, after all.
 And of course, that ending only makes us only more intrigued, as Mr. Bunce would say.
-Join us next week as we discover what was in the contents of the notebook and it means for Eliza!
-As always, don’t forget to share your favorite moments below!
+Join us next week as we discover what was in the contents of the notebook and what it means for Eliza!